Elective Services, often known simply as ‘Electives’, are medical or surgical services for people who do not need to be treated right away.

 - clarity – you will receive information about assessment and treatment options and whether or not they will be available to you

-- timeliness – you will know within 10 days whether you will receive assessment or treatment.
-If assessment or treatment is offered to you, you should receive it within six months
+- timeliness – you will know in 15 calendar days or less whether you will receive assessment or treatment.
+If assessment or treatment is offered to you, you should receive it within 4 months

 - fairness – your level of need will be assessed compared to other people.